sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix2.svg'</img>

+The matrix in the figure above has three *Pitch* blocks and one *Rhythm* block, which is used to create a 3 x 3 grid of pitch and time.

-The default matrix has five pitch blocks, hence, you will see five rows, one for each pitch.
+Note that the default matrix has five *Pitch* blocks, hence, you will see five rows, one for each pitch.
 (A sixth row at the bottom is used for specifying the rhythms associated with each note.)
 Also by default, there are two *Rhythm* blocks, which specifies six quarter notes followed by one half note.
 Since the *Rhythm* blocks are inside of a *Repeat* block, there are fourteen (2 x 7) columns for selecting notes.

-Note that the matrix in the figure above has three *Pitch* blocks and one *Rhythm* block, which is used to create a 3 x 3 grid of pitch and time.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix3.svg'</img>